Phase-space networks and connectivity of the kagome antiferromagnet

-The short-loop network exhibits clear power-law scaling of $\langle N_B\rangle/N$ with $l_B$, providing strong evidence for a fractal, self-similar organization of configuration space.
-This fractal structure emerges despite the fact that the degree distribution of the short-loop network is Gaussian: while local connectivity is statistically homogeneous, the global organization of configurations remains highly constrained and hierarchical.
-In particular, the absence of long-range shortcuts forces exploration to proceed through nested sequences of local rearrangements, producing self-similar structure across multiple scales.

-In contrast, the decay of $\langle N_B\rangle/N$ for the full network is closer to exponential over the accessible range of box sizes (see the inset of Fig.~\ref{fig:fractal_dim}), indicating a more rapidly connected, small-world–like organization of phase space.
-An exponential box-counting behavior implies the absence of scale-invariant, self-similar structure: coarse-graining the network quickly collapses distances, and the number of boxes decreases rapidly with increasing box size.
-Physically, this reflects the presence of long-range connections in configuration space that efficiently bridge otherwise distant regions.

-By comparison, the short-loop network exhibits a clear power-law scaling with a well-defined fractal dimension $d_B\approx 3.15$, signaling a constrained, hierarchical organization of phase space.
-Restricting dynamics to elementary six-spin weathervane loops severely limits how rapidly new configurations can be accessed with increasing graph distance, leading to slow growth of accessible phase-space volume and pronounced fractal structure.
-In the full network, the inclusion of longer weathervane loops introduces effective shortcuts that bypass this hierarchy, accelerating global connectivity and destroying fractal scaling.
-From this perspective, the crossover from power-law to exponential box-counting behavior directly reflects the activation of longer collective rearrangements and the resulting transition from constrained, hierarchical exploration to a more rapidly mixing phase space.
+The top panel shows $\langle N_B\rangle/N$ as a function of $l_B$ on log-log axes, while the lower panels show the same data on semilogarithmic axes.
+This combination provides a visual comparison between algebraic and exponential fitting descriptions over the accessible finite range of box sizes.
+The exponential form is included as a comparison because networks with shortcuts or small-world-like connectivity can exhibit an approximately exponential decrease of $N_B(l_B)$ under box covering, rather than the algebraic behavior expected for a fractal network~\cite{rozenfeld2010small}.